 Children and young people with Down’s syndrome may need additional support to help them learn the skills others take for granted.
 From basic speech, reading and communication skills to physical interactions; there are lots of things you can do as a foster carer to help your child with their learning and development.

 Here, we suggest a few things you can do which may be useful for your child:

 - Playing games – Play will help your child develop physical and cognitive skills, so it’s important that it’s encouraged at all ages.
 Try to find toys or games with a learning element, or ones that promote teamwork, collaboration or healthy competition.

 - Talk about your child’s interests – Try to encourage your child to talk about what they’re interested in, as this will help develop their communication skills.
-Children with Down’s often find it more comfortable to talk about their own interests – which can indicate autistic traits.
+Children with Down’s syndrome often find it more comfortable to talk about their own interests – which can indicate autistic traits.

-- Give your child the opportunity to mix with other children – It’s important that young people with Down’s develop a sense of independence to prepare them for their adult life.
+- Give your child the opportunity to mix with other children – It’s important that young people with Down’s syndrome develop a sense of independence to prepare them for their adult life.
 Setting up play dates or encouraging them to go out and interact with other children is a great way to help them develop their communication skills and independence.

-- Encourage your child to be independent at home – Children with Down’s can easily become dependent on their family and those who care for them, but this can contribute to their delayed development.
+- Encourage your child to be independent at home – Children with Down’s syndrome can easily become dependent on their family and those who care for them, but this can contribute to their delayed development.
 Encourage them to be as independent as possible – whether that means dressing themselves, brushing their own teeth or getting themselves a snack from the kitchen.

 These are just a few examples of some of the everyday interactions which can be helpful for children with Down’s syndrome.
 Most children will also receive specialist treatment designed to help with their development, including things like speech and language therapy, home teaching programmes and physiotherapy.